Discover the Community Culture of Campbell River

 Community Gathering Places

-Despite its growth and change, at its core Campbell River remains a small town at heart.
+Despite its growth and change, Campbell River remains a small town at heart.
 Get to know the local way of life, at these popular meeting spots:

 - Shared harvest tables at Beachfire Brewing encourage a communal atmosphere and facilitate easy conversation.
 Every Tuesday the brewery puts out a specialty small batch that draws in a crowd of locals and visitors alike.